 Unwanted emissions

-As stated in Error!
-Reference source not found. the spectrum emission limits for DA2GC and terrestrial LTE BSs are assumed to be the same.
-The corresponding values are defined by 3GPP.
+The spectrum emission limits for DA2GC and terrestrial LTE BSs are assumed to be the same.
+The corresponding values are defined by 3GPP and can be found in Table 7.

-Table 5: Unwanted emission limits for DA2GC and LTE base stations with channel bandwidths 5 MHz in E-UTRA bands > 1GHz (according to [7])
+Table 7: Unwanted emission limits for DA2GC ground stations adapted to LTE base stations for channel bandwidth of 10 MHz according to [7]